zero-to-mastery/HTML-project/README.md

 # HTML-project from Ground zero Level

-An Amazing poject sir but plz make index page of resources

 Hey there, welcome to our HTML open source project.
 Redesign the HTML landing page and have fun doing it.
 Happy coding :)

 # Contribution Guide